 Here you can check out what remains of the castle.
 Especially interesting are the dungeons and the gates that seem to lead right into the water.

-Admission to St. Andrews Castle is normally £9.00 per adult (currently reduced during COVID because some parts of the castle are closed).
+Admission to St. Andrews Castle is normally £9.50 per adult.
 Be sure to check their website for unexpected closures before your visit.

 Check Out the Old Course